 You depart early from Winnipeg for Churchill, and transfer to a private charter plane for a 30-minute flight to the Seal River Heritage Lodge, strategically sited on the Hudson Bay shoreline.
 This scenic flight will give you some fantastic photographic opportunities of the beautiful Hudson Bay coast.

 After your arrival briefing and a hearty lunch you head out for your first exploration of the coast and its fascinating ecosystem.
 Polar bears, Arctic fox, ptarmigan and snowy owl are all possible sightings here.
 Return for an evening by the fire.

 The next four days are all about polar bears and beluga whales - and experiencing them from land and sea in every way possible!
 You may come close to inquisitive belugas by boat (there will be at least two whale watching trips), sea kayaking and swimming (not for the feint-hearted!).
 There will be a dry suit provided to keep some of the chill off!

 For land based activities there are nature walks to see caribou and maybe polar bear from a safe viewing distance and vehicle based ‘tundra tracker’ trips along the coast to approach the bears for perfect wildlife photography opportunities.

 During your stay, interpretation talks and lectures from the experts will be on offer each day and you may also be lucky enough to see the northern lights.

-Day7: Transfer to Churchill by light aircraft, then fly to Winnipeg
+Day7: Transfer to Churchill by light aircraft & onward flight to Winnipeg

 Day8: Depart Winnipeg